LopezChris/tf/tutorial/tutorial.md

 - **Data Movement:**

-Global industries must ensure that the data collected is secure, adheres to standarized policies, and is easily accesible for those with appropriate clearance.
+Global industries must ensure that the data collected is secure, adheres to standardized policies, and is easily accesible for those with appropriate clearance.
 Hadoop provides an elegant solution that allows for data-type and storage flexibility along with governance and lineage.

-- **In place Processing:**
+- **In place Processing**

+Hadoop data lakes with GPUs introduces the ability to consolidate Petabytes of data with computing power to create models in a single platform.

 ![bigdata.jpg](assets/bigdata.jpg)